Chris Hemsworth’s Limitless: What It Reveals About Men’s Mental Health, Ageing and Facing Fear

 Ageing and Health Anxiety: Learning to Let Go of Control

-In season one, Hemsworth shared that he carries a genetic predisposition to Alzheimer’s, a revelation that sparked public conversations about health anxiety, especially in men.
+In season one, Hemsworth revealed that he carries a genetic predisposition to Alzheimer’s.
+This sparked public conversations about health anxiety, especially among men.

 It’s common for health worries to creep in as we age.
-A new ache, a forgotten name, and suddenly, our thoughts spiral.
+A new ache or a forgotten name can suddenly make our thoughts spiral.
 From a clinical perspective, this type of anxiety thrives when we fixate on the unknown and try to control the uncontrollable.

 What helps is a psychological shift known as reframing.
 Instead of chasing the illusion of certainty, we redirect our focus to what’s in our hands: